 Blatant Lies: The Orphans announce a major victory over the Warriors on the radio — without ever having fought them, mind you.
 Cleon is unamused.

 Bloodier and Gorier / Lighter and Softer: Incredibly, the game manages to be both.
-It's a lot more violent than the 1979 film, with the carnage often approaching horror-movie levels, and injuries carried over into cutscenes.
+It's a lot more violent than the 1979 film, with the carnage often approaching horror-movie levels (just try a sneak attack from the shadows while carrying a knife and see what happens), and injuries carried over into cutscenes.
 That tiny scratch on Michael Beck's cheek at the end of the movie seems laughable in retrospect.
 However, the Camp for which the film was famous gets turned Up to Eleven here.

 "Did you see that wimp fly?"
 "Like air, man, like air!"

 Boss Arena Idiocy: There's an unlimited supply of bottles during the fights with the game's bigger foes, like Diego/Vargas and Chatterbox.
-As these characters absolutely cannot be grappled and have a long reach, you will need those bottles.
+As these characters absolutely cannot be grappled, rarely flinch while being attacked and have a long reach, you will need those bottles.

 Speaking of Chatterbox, he's smart enough to dodge the out-of-control roller coaster (which the Hi-Hats activated themselves) inside the funhouse — but he can be momentarily dazed while standing on the tracks.
 You receive a bigger bonus for taking him down using only fisticuffs.